In a nutshell

 Irish Leaving Certificate

-120 points with an A1 in maths at Higher Level
+120 UCAS points to include grade A1 in Higher Level Mathematics

-32 points with Grade 6 in maths at Higher Level
+35 points including grade 6 in Higher Level Mathematics

 We welcome applications from students who may not meet the stated entry criteria but who can demonstrate their ability to pursue the course successfully.
 Once we have received your application we will assess it and recommend it for SAES if you are an eligible candidate.